In spring we see our homes differently. After the darkness of winter it is a time to renew our relationship with our home.

 But when is ‘clean’, too clean?

-And so, living life in a sanitised bubble with little or no contact with everyday bacteria can be harmful.
+Living life in a sanitised bubble with little or no contact with everyday bacteria can be harmful.
+We actually need exposure to germs in order to build up our immunity.

-From the hoarder, to the minimalist, we each have our own level of comfort that we judge to be acceptable.
+From the hoarder, to the minimalist, we each have our own level of comfort of cleanliness.
+A ‘standard’ we judge to be acceptable.

 It makes us feel good.

-It is a process that involves decision-making, organisation and problem-solving.
-And, it engages you to reflect, evaluate and take action.
-It completely focuses your mind and activity to that space and place.
+This is a process that involves decision-making, organisation and problem-solving.
+It engages you to reflect, evaluate and take action.
+In doing so, it focuses your mind and actions in that space and place.

 Inhabiting a space creates natural wear and tear.